 After earning admittance into Serbia’s extremely selective public University of Dramatic Arts in Belgrade (many must apply two or three times to get in), she graduated with a degree in Film and Television Editing and traveled to the United States to continue her studies at New York University.

-She quickly found her place in the American film industry, directing and editing fellow Serbian Marina Abramovic’s most notable works, including her breakout project The Artist Is Present, and the Kickstarter video for the Marina Abramovic Institute.
+She quickly found her place in the American film industry, directing and editing fellow Serbian Marina Abramovic’s most notable works, including footage of her breakout project The Artist Is Present for her MoMA retrospective, and the Kickstarter video for the Marina Abramovic Institute.
 She also directed and edited commercials, TV episodes, and music videos.